 One of the distinctions that set this program apart is the diversity of clinical experiences that the fellows engage in over the academic year.
-Each fellow is assigned time with a local high school, a NCAA division III college (St. Vincent College and/or Carnegie Mellon University) and a NCAA Division I college (The University of Pittsbugh and/or Robert Morris University).
+Each fellow is assigned time with a local high school, an NCAA division III college (St. Vincent College and/or Carnegie Mellon University), and an NCAA Division I college (The University of Pittsburgh and/or Robert Morris University).
 In addition, all three fellows have the opportunity to work with faculty at a professional level with the Pittsburgh Steelers and Pittsburgh Penguins.
 Unique to our program is a designated performing arts month during which the fellow spends time with the Pittsburgh Ballet and Point Park University, known for their dance and musical theater programs.
 The spring provides us time and a chance to work with the Pittsburgh Passion our women’s professional football team.
 Each of these exciting experiences includes sideline and training room coverage which has historically provided the perfect environment to learn sports medicine.
 Our program has a long history with these teams which allows fellows to develop strong relationships with the health care team.

-Contact: Michele Hilty, email@example.com; 412-784-4227
+Michele Hilty, C-TAGME,

 Director, Graduate Medical Education Recruitment